JupyterLab URLs#

 http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb

-By default, the file browser will navigate to the directory containing the requested file.
+By default, the file browser will navigate to the folder containing the requested file.
 This behavior can be changed with the optional file-browser-path query parameter:

 http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb?file-browser-path=/

-Entering the above URL will show the workspace root directory instead of the /path/to/ directory in the file browser.
+Entering the above URL will show the workspace root folder instead of the /path/to/ folder in the file browser.

 Linking Notebook Sections#